Tamar is a mission-driven teacher, social justice advocate, and ethical leader in the yoga community.

-Tamar’s class centers on an immersive, flowing practice that is meditative and uplifting.
-Tamar sets the tone for the class with an ambient, atmospheric soundscape that aims to take you deep inside.
-Tamar is known for her calming voice and clear instructions.
+Tamar’s class centers on an immersive, flowing practice that encourages students to enter a meditative inner space.
+She sets the tone for the class with an ambient, atmospheric soundscape to take you deep inside.
+Tamar is known for her calm voice and clear, concise instruction.

 Born in Michigan, Tamar grew up in Israel, in the unique confluence of a Scottish mum and an Israeli dad.
 She moved to NYC to follow her passion for design.
 While working as a designer, she began to practice yoga and felt its profound effect.
 Thanks to yoga teacher training, she came to study the elegant yogic code of ethics called yama, a universal code beyond time and space.
 The first step in the code is ahimsā, non-harming; a beautiful, creative, and fulfilling way to live.
 Tamar was inspired to become vegan and an environmental activist.
 The philosophy of compassion and non-harming continues to inspire and shape her teaching.